Skip to content

 4. Go to Settings > Tasks.

-5. Under the Backup heading, you will find two tasks.
+5. Under the Backup heading, you will find the Backup task.

 Restore